devfabiosilva/ReverseEngineeringProjects/TV_PLASMA/42PQ30R/README.md

 # Reverse Engineering – LG 42PQ30R (Plasma TV)

-This project documents the complete reverse engineering process of the LG 42PQ30R plasma TV, with a special focus on the Z-SUS and Y-SUS boards.
+This project documents the reverse engineering process in Z board and Y board of the LG 42PQ30R plasma TV.
 It includes circuit analysis, measurements, and common fault diagnostics.

 # _Details:_